Spain unveils 'unprecedented' 200 billion euros coronavirus package

-MADRID (Reuters) - Spain announced a massive 200 billion euros ($220 billion) package to help companies and protect workers and other vulnerable groups affected by the spiralling coronavirus crisis.
+MADRID (Reuters) - Spain announced a massive 200 billion euros ($220 billion) package to help companies and protect workers and other vulnerable groups affected by the spiraling coronavirus crisis.

 Police carried out checks at borders with France and Portugal, turning back foreigners attempting to enter Spain as part of strict measures to stem the spread of the coronavirus in Europe’s second worst-hit country.